 Combining ePayments with cloud accounting, direct bank feeds and online invoicing practically eliminates your financial admin time.
 The key is choosing software that lets you integrate each of these features.

-Choosing software with ePayments
+Choosing accounting firm software with ePayments

 Technology is making it easier than ever for businesses to accept and manage credit card transactions.
 Gone are the days of manual invoicing – printing, reviewing, stuffing envelopes, paying for postage and following up on payments.

 Who has time to wait for checks to arrive?
-Don’t let archaic processes hold your business back. ePayments by BQE Core does the payment collecting for you!
+Don’t let archaic processes hold your business back. ePayments by BQE CORE does the payment collecting for you!